MockbaTheBorg/RunCPM/readme.md

 RunCPM so far runs on the Arduino DUE, on the Teensy 3.5 and 3.6, on the ESP32 and on some STM32, as it requires a fair amount of RAM to run (64K used to be a lot back in those days).<br>
 If using the Arduino DUE, RunCPM also needs a SD (or microSD) card shield to place the CP/M files in.
 The Teensy has an on-board microSD adapter.
 Some ESP32 and STM32 boards may need external SD card adapters.

-Arduino digital and analog read/write support was added by Krzysztof Kliś via BDOS calls (see the bottom of cpm.h file for details).
+Arduino digital and analog read/write support was added by Krzysztof Kliś via extra non-standard BDOS calls (see the bottom of cpm.h file for details).

 LED blink codes: Arduino/Teensy/ESP32/STM32 user LED will blink fast when RunCPM is waiting for a serial connection and will send two repeating short blinks when RunCPM has exited (CPU halted).
+Other than that the user LED will indicate disk activity.

 RunCPM needs A LOT of RAM and Flash memory by Arduino standards, so it will NOT run on other Arduinos than the DUE (not the Duemilanove) as they will not have enough of those.
 It is theoretically possible to run it on an Arduino which has enough Flash (at least 96K) by adding external RAM to it via some shield, but this is untested, probably slow and would require an entirely different port of RunCPM code.

 When using Arduino boards, the serial speed as well as other parameters, like LED pin and SD Card pins may be set by editing the RunCPM.ino sketch.
 The default serial speed is 9600 for compatibility with vintage terminals.

-If building for Teensy, ESP32 and STM32, please read the entire document, as there is more information below.
+If building for the Teensy, ESP32 and STM32, please read the entire document, as there is more information below.

 ## Experimental Platforms